Lcore17/NLPProjectAReviewSummarizer/README.md

 ---

+## 📚 Acknowledgements
+We would like to express our sincere gratitude to:
+- 📖 **Theory Faculty:** Dhiraj Amin, Sharvari Govilkar
+- 💻 **Lab Faculty:** Dhiraj Amin, Neha Ashok, Shubhangi Chavan
+- 🎓 **Pillai College of Engineering** for their continuous support and resources.

+---

 ## 🎯 Project Abstract
 The **Review Summarization** project aims to automatically summarize customer reviews by identifying critical aspects such as **product quality, shipping, service, pricing, and overall sentiment.** This task involves applying advanced **Natural Language Processing (NLP)** techniques, including tokenization, vectorization (TF-IDF, Word2Vec, BoW), and deep learning models like **LSTM and BERT**.